sam-k/vanillastar-horses/README.md

 # Vanilla* Horses

-Minecraft Fabric mod for horses as viable mode of transportation.
+Ride horses in your world again!

+This mod is a long-needed update to horses that still stays within the spirit of vanilla Minecraft.
+It improves horse movement, lets you customize horse armor, adds horseshoes for walking across rivers, and more.

 ## <img src=".github/assets/spyglass.png" alt="Spyglass" style="height: 1em"> Overview

-Horses are slow compared to endgame modes of transportation like elytras, and they are impractical early- and midgame in face of common terrain features like forests and rivers.
-They are also very outdated—except for breeding tweaks in 2023 (JE 1.19.4/BE 1.19.70), they’ve seen no meaningful improvements in their mechanics since their first introduction in 2013 (JE 1.6.1).
+Horses are slow compared to endgame modes of transportation like elytras.
+They should be attractive early- and midgame, but they’re impractical in face of common terrain features like forests and rivers.
+They’re also very outdated—except for breeding tweaks in 2023 ([JE 1.19.4](https://minecraft.wiki/w/Java_Edition_1.19.4)/[BE 1.19.70](https://minecraft.wiki/w/Bedrock_Edition_1.19.70)), they’ve seen no meaningful improvements in their mechanics since their first introduction in 2013 ([JE 1.6.1](https://minecraft.wiki/w/Java_Edition_1.6.1)).

 This mod catches up horses to modern Minecraft and makes them a viable, competitive and pleasant mode of transportation.